Trutinn/CSE412DatabaseProject/README.md

 Andrew Coughlin: Helped with scraping the Spotify API for data to fill the database with.
 Also helped with front/backend connection.

-Kristian Avila:Helped write the User Guide and wrote the User manual on how to use the website.
+Kristian Avila: Helped write the User Guide and wrote the User manual on how to use the website.